veeravilkkila/gpa-classification-regression/README.md

 - **Rabie El Kharoua.
 (2024).** 📚 Students Performance Dataset 📚 [Data set].
 Kaggle. [https://doi.org/10.34740/KAGGLE/DS/5195702](https://doi.org/10.34740/KAGGLE/DS/5195702)

-This repository contains three main Jupyter notebooks that help in preprocessing data, training models, and evaluating results.

 ## Notebooks in the Project

+This repository contains three main Jupyter notebooks for preprocessing data, training models, and evaluating results.

 ### 1. **data_preprocessing.ipynb**
    This notebook handles the preprocessing of the raw data and prepares it for use in the BNN models.